Gertrude Himmelfarb

 Himmelfarb’s moralistic politics and historiographical methods have at times placed her at odds with academic colleagues, who prefer a more “value-neutral” approach to studying history influenced by the social sciences,[4] as well as among cultural critics who have derided her seemingly old-fashioned views.

-For example, in a scathing review of Himmelfarb’s 1999 book One Nation, Two Cultures, Newark Star-Ledger columnist Charles Taylor wrote, “The intellect on display here is about the caliber of the village biddy who sticks her blue nose into everyone else's business, offering opinions nobody asked for about how everybody else should live.
+For example, in a scathing review of Himmelfarb’s 1999 book One Nation, Two Cultures, columnist Charles Taylor wrote, “The intellect on display here is about the caliber of the village biddy who sticks her blue nose into everyone else's business, offering opinions nobody asked for about how everybody else should live.
 Like ‘99 Bottles of Beer,’ the tune Himmelfarb sings throughout One Nation, Two Cultures is repetitive and seemingly endless, and you always know exactly what's coming next.”
-Himmelfarb, Taylor wrote, “doesn't take long to get to the wicked plot: the destruction of the Victorian virtues of ‘work, thrift, temperance, fidelity, self-reliance, self-discipline, cleanliness, godliness’ (in her view, America's traditional strengths) by the Kryptonite of the '60s.”[5]
+Himmelfarb, Taylor wrote, “doesn't take long to get to the wicked plot: the destruction of the Victorian virtues of ‘work, thrift, temperance, fidelity, self-reliance, self-discipline, cleanliness, godliness’ (in her view, America's traditional strengths) by the Kryptonite of the '60s.”[7]

-Himmelfarb has written dozens of books, including Marriage and Morals among the Victorians, De-moralization of Society: From Victorian Virtues to Modern Values, Darwin and the Darwinian Revolution, Victorian Minds, The Moral Imagination of the Late Victorians, and The Idea of Poverty: England in the Early Industrial Age.[6]
+Himmelfarb has written dozens of other books, including Marriage and Morals among the Victorians, De-moralization of Society: From Victorian Virtues to Modern Values, Darwin and the Darwinian Revolution, Victorian Minds, The Moral Imagination of the Late Victorians, and The Idea of Poverty: England in the Early Industrial Age.[10]
 In 2011, she released an updated version of her late husband’s collection of essays titled The Neoconservative Persuasion: Selected Essays, 1942-2009, which included a foreword by William Kristol.

 Affiliations